junxit/us-congress-bills-116/metadata.md

 - 2020-09-08 — Placed on the Union Calendar, Calendar No. 397.
 - 2020-09-08 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-496.
 - 2020-09-08 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-496.
+- 2020-09-14 — Rules Committee Resolution H. Res.
+1107 Reported to House.
+Rule provides for consideration of H.R.
+2574, H.R.
+2639, H.R.
+2694 and H. Res.
+908. Provides for one hour of debate on each measure.
+The previous question will be considered as ordered on each measure without intervening motions except for one motion to recommit with or without instructions on H.R.
+2574, H.R.
+2639, and H.R.
+2694.
+- 2020-09-15 — Amendment (A002) offered by Mrs. Torres (CA). (consideration: CR H4407-4408; text: CR H4407)
+- 2020-09-15 — Amendment (A003) offered by Mr. Allen. (consideration: CR H4408-4409, H4413-4414; text: CR H4408)
+- 2020-09-15 — Amendment (A005) offered by Ms. Dean. (consideration: CR H4411-4412; text: CR H4411)
+- 2020-09-15 — Amendment (A006) offered by Mr. Moulton. (consideration: CR H4412-4413, H4414-4415; text: CR H4412)
+- 2020-09-15 — Amendment agreed to by House: On agreeing to the Dean amendment (A005) Agreed to by voice vote.
+- 2020-09-15 — Amendment agreed to by House: On agreeing to the Fudge amendments (A004) Agreed to by voice vote.
+- 2020-09-15 — Amendment agreed to by House: On agreeing to the Moulton amendment (A006) Agreed to by the Yeas and Nays: 379 - 34 (Roll no. 188).
+- 2020-09-15 — Amendment agreed to by House: On agreeing to the Torres (CA) amendment (A002) Agreed to by voice vote.
+- 2020-09-15 — Amendment failed by House: On agreeing to the Allen amendment (A003) Failed by the Yeas and Nays: 171 - 243 (Roll no. 187).
+- 2020-09-15 — Amendment in the nature of a substitute reported by the House Committee on Rules. (consideration: CR H4400-4407; text: CR H4400-4401)
+- 2020-09-15 — Amendments en bloc (A004) offered by Ms. Fudge. (consideration: CR H4409-4411; text: CR H4409-4410)
+- 2020-09-15 — Considered as unfinished business. (consideration: CR H4414-4416)
+- 2020-09-15 — Considered under the provisions of rule H. Res.
+1107. (consideration: CR H4400-4414)
+- 2020-09-15 — DEBATE - Pursuant to the provisions of H. Res.
+1107, the House proceeded with 10 minutes of debate on the Allen amendment No. 2.
+- 2020-09-15 — DEBATE - Pursuant to the provisions of H. Res.
+1107, the House proceeded with 10 minutes of debate on the Dean amendment No. 6.
+- 2020-09-15 — DEBATE - Pursuant to the provisions of H. Res.
+1107, the House proceeded with 10 minutes of debate on the Moulton amendment No. 9.
+- 2020-09-15 — DEBATE - Pursuant to the provisions of H. Res.
+1107, the House proceeded with 10 minutes of debate on the Torres (CA) amendment No. 1.
+- 2020-09-15 — DEBATE - Pursuant to the provisions of H. Res.
+1107, the House proceeded with 20 minutes of debate on the Fudge en bloc amendment No. 1.
+- 2020-09-15 — DEBATE - The House proceeded with one hour of debate on H.R.
+2639.
+- 2020-09-15 — House amendment agreed to: On agreeing to the Dean amendment (A005) Agreed to by voice vote.
+- 2020-09-15 — House amendment agreed to: On agreeing to the Fudge amendments (A004) Agreed to by voice vote.
+- 2020-09-15 — House amendment agreed to: On agreeing to the Moulton amendment (A006) Agreed to by the Yeas and Nays: 379 - 34 (Roll no. 188).
+- 2020-09-15 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2020-09-15 — House amendment agreed to: On agreeing to the Torres (CA) amendment (A002) Agreed to by voice vote.
+- 2020-09-15 — House amendment not agreed to: On agreeing to the Allen amendment (A003) Failed by the Yeas and Nays: 171 - 243 (Roll no. 187).
+- 2020-09-15 — House amendment offered
+- 2020-09-15 — House amendment offered
+- 2020-09-15 — House amendment offered
+- 2020-09-15 — House amendment offered
+- 2020-09-15 — House amendment offered
+- 2020-09-15 — House amendment offered
+- 2020-09-15 — House amendment offered/reported by: Amendment (A002) offered by Mrs. Torres (CA).
+- 2020-09-15 — House amendment offered/reported by: Amendment (A003) offered by Mr. Allen.
+- 2020-09-15 — House amendment offered/reported by: Amendment (A005) offered by Ms. Dean.
+- 2020-09-15 — House amendment offered/reported by: Amendment (A006) offered by Mr. Moulton.
+- 2020-09-15 — House amendment offered/reported by: Amendments en bloc (A004) offered by Ms. Fudge.
+- 2020-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-15 — On agreeing to the Allen amendment (A003) Failed by the Yeas and Nays: 171 - 243 (Roll no. 187).
+- 2020-09-15 — On agreeing to the Dean amendment (A005) Agreed to by voice vote.
+- 2020-09-15 — On agreeing to the Fudge amendments (A004) Agreed to by voice vote.
+- 2020-09-15 — On agreeing to the Moulton amendment (A006) Agreed to by the Yeas and Nays: 379 - 34 (Roll no. 188).
+- 2020-09-15 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2020-09-15 — On agreeing to the Torres (CA) amendment (A002) Agreed to by voice vote.
+- 2020-09-15 — On passage Passed by the Yeas and Nays: 248 - 167 (Roll no. 189).
+- 2020-09-15 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Allen amendment, the Chair put the question on the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Allen demanded the yeas and nays and the Chair postponed further proceedings on agreeing to the amendment until a time to be announced.
+- 2020-09-15 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Moulton amendment, the Chair put the question on the amendment and by voice vote, announced that the ayes had prevailed.
+Ms. Foxx (NC) demanded the yeas and nays and the Chair postponed further proceedings on agreeing to the amendment until a time to be announced.
+- 2020-09-15 — POSTPONED PROCEEDINGS - The Chair announced that pursant to clause 1(c) of Rule XIX, further consideration of H.R.
+2639 is postponed.
+- 2020-09-15 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 248 - 167 (Roll no. 189).
+- 2020-09-15 — Roll call votes on amendments in House
+- 2020-09-15 — Roll call votes on amendments in House
+- 2020-09-15 — Rule provides for consideration of H.R.
+2574, H.R.
+2639, H.R.
+2694 and H. Res.
+908. Provides for one hour of debate on each measure.
+The previous question will be considered as ordered on each measure without intervening motions except for one motion to recommit with or without instructions on H.R.
+2574, H.R.
+2639, and H.R.
+2694.
+- 2020-09-15 — The previous question was ordered on the amendment (A002) pursuant to the rule.
+- 2020-09-15 — The previous question was ordered on the amendment (A003) pursuant to the rule.
+- 2020-09-15 — The previous question was ordered on the amendment (A004) pursuant to the rule.
+- 2020-09-15 — The previous question was ordered on the amendment (A005) pursuant to the rule.
+- 2020-09-15 — The previous question was ordered on the amendment (A006) pursuant to the rule.
+- 2020-09-15 — The previous question was ordered pursuant to the rule.
+- 2020-09-15 — UNFINISHED BUSINESS - The Chair announced that the unfinihsed business was on agreeing to the Allen amendment No. 2, which was debated earlier and on which further proceedings had been postponed.
+- 2020-09-15 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the Moulton amendment No. 9, which was debated earlier and on which further proceedings had been postponed.
+- 2020-09-15 — Without objection, the motion to reconsider is laid upon the table.
+- 2020-09-15 — Without objection, the motion to reconsider is laid upon the table.
+- 2020-09-15 — Without objection, the motion to reconsider is laid upon the table.
+- 2020-09-15 — Without objection, the motion to reconsider is laid upon the table.
+- 2020-09-15 — Without objection, the motion to reconsider is laid upon the table.